pramodksahoo/jenkins-cluster-aws/README.md

-# jenkins-cluster-aws
+# Jenkins Cluster using Terraform in AWS platform

-Create Jenkins Cluster for fully CI CD Process
+``Fully CI CD Process with Jenkins Master and slave environment ``